tasmota/docs/docs/Zigbee.md

 18:30:58.980 MQT: stat/xxx/RESULT = {"ZbStatus1":[{"Device":"0xECD0","Name":"IKEA_Bulb"},{"Device":"0x8959","Name":"Plug"}]}
 ```

-You can use the command [`ZbInfo`](Commands.md#zbinfo). to display all information, endpoints and last knwon values for main attributes.
+You can use the command [`ZbInfo`](Commands.md#zbinfo) to display all information, endpoints and last known values for the main attributes.
 There are variants in the commands arguments:

-- `ZbInfo` (no arg): lists all known device one after the other
+- `ZbInfo` (no arg): list all known device one after the other
 - `ZbInfo 0xECD0`: show information of a device by short address
 - `Zbinfo IKEA_Bulb`: show information of a device by friendly name
 - `Zbinfo 0x90FD9FFFFE03B051`: show information of a device by long address (IEEE address)